-The other option is to take the Durango/Silverton narrow gauge train and start your approach from Elk Park. www.durangotrain.com This saves you 6.6 miles round-trip and a steep climb back to Molas Pass once your adventure is over.
+The other option is to take the Durango/Silverton Narrow Gauge train and start your approach from Elk Park.
+This saves you 6.6 miles round-trip and a steep climb back to Molas Pass once your adventure is over.
 The disadvantages to taking the train are the cost of the ticket and that you are at the mercy of the train schedule.
-As of the 2013 season, a round-trip ticket is $85.00 + $10.00 for your pack.
-That's almost $100 bucks round-trip for a train ticket.
-However, if you can afford it, the train ride is fun, and it sure is nice once you reach Elk Park and realize you don't have to make that almost 2000 foot climb back up to Molas Pass.
+As of the 2013 season, a round-trip ticket is $90.10 + $10.00 for your pack.
+That's $100 bucks round-trip for a train ticket!
+However, if you can afford it, the train ride is fun, and it sure is nice once you reach Elk Park and realize you don't have to make that 1,700' climb back up to Molas Pass.

 Approach Continued: Once on the Elk Creek trail, hike east for three miles on a well-maintained trail until reaching the Beaver Ponds.
 Good camping can be found on the north side and the southeast side of the Beaver Ponds.
 On the east side of the big pond, look for a large monolithic boulder.
 At the boulder, the trail splits to the south between two large cairns.
 Turn right (south) and follow the faint trail behind the boulder, then across the rocky east side of the Beaver Ponds.
 Immediately upon leaving the vicinity of the pond is a very flat camping area...probably the best camping area near the Beaver Ponds.

 The faint trail leaves the camping area to the southeast and soon crosses Elk Creek after a steep descent into Elk Creek gorge.
 In early season, the crossing of Elk Creek can be an adventure, so plan accordingly.
 After the creek, follow the Vestal Creek trail to the south, then back south east until reaching Vestal Basin.
 The trail will stay on the left (east side) of Vestal Creek.
-The Vestal Creek trail is not maintained and has a somewhat bad reputation for being rough, steep, and hard to follow.
+The Vestal Creek trail is not maintained and has a somewhat bad reputation for being rough, steep, copious amounts of downed trees and hard to follow.
 Although steep and loose in a few places, the trail is fairly evident and easy to follow.
 There is quite a bit of down-fall, but not enough to inhibit progress.
-The bad reputation is not really warranted.

 After approximately three miles, the trail arrives at Vestal Basin.
 Head east and look for a little cairn and a trail that splits to the south.
 This is the trail to begin your climb of Vestal Peak.
 You will find this trail about 100 yards west of the trees on the east side of the basin meadow.
 If you reach the trees and the trail starts climbing, you've missed the Vestal Peak trail.
 At the trail split, go south and do an easy crossing of Vestal Creek.
 The trail will then climb 800 feet to a bench above Vestal Basin.
 Once at the top of the bench, head southeast across talus and find Vestal Lake where the Wham Ridge route begins.
 If climbing Vestal via the class 3 route, head directly south across rough talus and climb to the top of the loose and steep Vestal/Arrow saddle.